Kiddie Pools and Jack Daniels

 The concern was brought to city government because some citizens were worried about neighboring children running around and accidentally drowning in an unguarded body of water.
 Perhaps there may have been a case where that happened.
 Concern for children was the main motivation, but also liability issues were raised, and the ordinance would be drafted to assign liability.

 Other citizens attended the meeting to voice their displeasure at government encroachment and limiting property rights.
+Two questions arise: Does this legislation protect lives and livelihoods for the betterment of our community?
+And is this the function of government?

-In my opinion…not necessarily, and no.
+Not necessarily, and no.

 Life has risks.
 We shouldn’t be careless with those risks, and of course the safety of children is always our responsibility, but legislation cannot become the only tool by which we govern our lives.